Chapter 18 BWV 88 Siehe, ich will viel Fischer aussenden

-There are only two extant cantatas for this particular day both of which make use of the same chorale melody.
-The fifth day of Trinity had been subsumed by more significant events in the first cycle and if Bach composed any othercantatas for it after C 88, they have been lost.
+There are only two extant cantatas for this particular day and they both make use of the same chorale melody.
+The fifth day of Trinity had been subsumed by more significant events in the first cycle and if Bach composed any other cantatas for it after C 88, they have been lost.
 Therefore, the only surviving work with which it may be compared is C 93 from the second cycle (vol 2, chapter 7).
 That was a chorale cantata, the fantasia of which was constructed from the image of the house built upon sand.

 Subsequent movements draw heavily upon the chorale melody for ideas and development; for example the five-note motive which begins and dominates the tenor aria is a major-mode version of the first five notes of the chorale melody.

 Bach is known to have used this particular chorale on numerous occasions, rather flamboyantly in 179, and in much simpler harmonisations in Cs 93 and 88.
 C 93 was, in some ways, looking back to earlier works like C 4 where the chorale made relentless appearances in every movement as well as forming the basis of the opening fantasia.
 In C 88 the chorale does little more than close the work, taking nosignificant part in the musical construction of the preceding movements.

 The same verse of text is used for the closing chorales in both Cs 93 and 88 although, as almost always, Bach has tinkered with the harmonisation.
 We observe the extension of the first phrase by one note and the simplification of the bass line in the last phrase of the later work.
 Since the text is identical, these alterations would seem to have been a matter of whim, emphasis or an impulse to improve upon first thoughts, as they cannot be reactions to different images.